 The Blues Walked In (University of Pittsburgh Press) Jazz and a young Lena Horne take center stage in this work of historical fiction by Pitt professor of theater and writing Kathleen George (A&S ’64, ’66G, ’68G, ’88G).
 Set in Pittsburgh’s Hill District in the 1930s, the story imagines the friendship struck between the emerging performer and activist and two unlikely allies as they bond over a shared sense of ambition.—Abigail Tesfay

 The Schenley Experiment (Penn State University Press) At different points in its 95-year history, Pittsburgh’s Schenley High School was thought to exemplify the best and worst practices in public education.
 Schenley alumnus Jake Oresick (LAW ’12) uses interviews and extensive research to link these larger issues to the story of the school’s academic excellence, student diversity, resegregation, and controversial closing.—Brandon Glass

-Cover image: Sarah Menkedick
+Opening image: Sarah Menkedick

 This article appeared in the Winter 2019 issue of Pitt Magazine.